Pediatric Dentists: Your Child’s Oral Care Specialist

 General anesthesia: Most often recommended for children who cannot tolerate extensive dental treatment, general anesthesia puts patients to sleep, making them completely unconscious and unable to respond to touch or voices.
 General anesthesia may be the preferred treatment for a child with a mental/physical disability for whom a hospital setting provides the safest option.Discuss all aspects of the benefits and risks of sedation with your child’s pediatric dentist.
 For example, general anesthesia needs to be provided by qualified health professionals, including pediatric dentists with advanced education in anesthesiology, dental/medical anesthesiologists, oral surgeons and certified registered nurse anesthetists.
 Whether it takes place in a pediatric dental office or a hospital, treatment must feature special monitoring and emergency equipment, and trained support staff.

-The first dental visit should occur approximately six months after your child's first tooth erupts and no later than age one.
-Children should visit their pediatric dentist every six months.
-Some pediatric dentists may recommend scheduling visits every three months in order to build up a comfort level or to treat developing concerns.
+The first dental visit should occur approximately six months after your child’s first tooth erupts and no later than age one.
+Children should visit the dentist every six months.
+Some dentists may recommend scheduling visits every three months in order to build up a comfort level or to treat developing concerns.

 What to Expect During the First Visit

 At the initial visit, you will be presented with a caries risk assessment, information about early childhood caries, and current facts about finger and pacifier habits.
 After examining your child’s mouth and discussing any dental issues with you, the dentist may present information about:

 - A program of preventive home care, including information on brushing, diet and fluoride use

 - Information about preventing mouth and teeth injuries